binipringle/intro-to-dh/_texts/1-command-line.md

    "Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."

-FOOTNOTE: See Wikipedia definition of Unicode in "further reading"
+FOOTNOTE: See Wikipedia definition of Unicode in the Glossary

 Plain text has two main properties with regard to rich text: